A. Obtaining a Passport

 We will meet you at San José international airport upon arrival for group transport.
 However, in the case of programs for which participants make their own travel arrangements, it will be necessary to coordinate arrival and departure dates/times.
-Thus, if you would like us to pick you up and drop you off at the airport, YOUR FLIGHT MUST ARRIVE (OR YOU MUST MEET US AT THE AIRPORT) ON THE FIRST DESIGNATED DAY OF THE PROGRAM BY APPROXIMATELY 1PM.
-The same applies to flight departures, which must be no earlier than approximately 1pm on the last designated day of the program.
-Alternatively, upon arrival you may find your own transportation from the airport (taxi, approximately $30), though please note that this will necessitate arrival directly to your homestay family, and late arrivals should be avoided.
-Please also keep in mind that orientation will begin first thing in the morning the day following arrival.
+Thus, if you would like us to pick you up and drop you off at the airport, YOUR FLIGHT MUST ARRIVE (OR YOU MUST MEET US AT THE AIRPORT) ON THE FIRST DESIGNATED DAY OF THE PROGRAM NO LATER THAN 10:30am.
+The same applies to flight departures, which must be NO EARLIER THAN 10:30am on the last designated day of the program.
+Alternatively, upon arrival you may find your own transportation from the airport (taxi, approximately $50), though this is less than ideal for various reasons, among which is safety.

 D. Meeting at the Airport

 Because the exit from the airport can be hectic at times, it can be difficult to find each other upon arrival.
 Thus, when you exit from the terminal, turn immediately to your RIGHT, and walk down the sidewalk past the pay phones, benches, and glass doors to the 'Malinche' Deli.
 We will meet you there.
 To assist with identification, see Dr. Karian's picture here.
 In case of any problems, difficulties or delays, we can be reached on our cell phone at 8812-7766 (preceded by 011-506 from the U.S.A.).
 If necessary, this can be dialed from a courtesy phone at one of the rental car agencies inside the airport PRIOR to exiting.
 NOTE: You cannot re-enter the airport once you have exited for any reason.